future-practical/future-practical.github.io/project_1.md

     comment: "installed"
 permalink: /projects/{{ title | slug }}/
 ---
-We were approached to create a set of exhibition furniture for the current Design for Our Times exhibition at the V&A Dundee, where we had the opportunity to investigate exhibition design practise and in particular towards temporary displays and their associated impacts.

-Temporary exhibitions require bespoke display elements specific to the exhibition design and the form and dimensions of exhibits being displayed.
-These structures are often single use due to this specificity and often end up being chucked in a skip at the end of the show, where they are either sent to landfill or are incinerated.
-Commonly used materials are manufactured board such as MDF, which we know emits toxic chemicals into their surrounding environment.
+◇ Temporary exhibitions typically require bespoke display elements specific to the exhibition design.
+Due to this specificity, these structures are frequently single use - often discarded at the end of a show as waste, where they will be sent to landfill or will be incinerated.
+A common material used in their construction is manufactured board (such as MDF), which emit hazardous chemicals into the surrounding environment.

-◆ *How might we make exhibition practise more responsible and sustainable?*
+◆ *How can we make exhibition practice more responsible and sustainable?*

-◇ Our approach was to really focus on the use of the furniture to keep it in the loop of use and to change it from being single use to something that could either be reused in future exhibitions or repurposed as something else.
-Also we are really keen on open-sourcing the design so that it may act as a prototype that can be iterated upon and developed by others who may benefit from this concept.

-◇ We wanted the design to act as a concept or fiction from a post-waste future, where waste isn't an option and to create a visual narrative of how that might look and function and in doing so designing out waste.
+◇ Our approach was to research ideas of reusability and how designing for circular economic principles manifest.
+Our aim was for the design artefacts to acts as a concept of how we might encounter a post-waste future, where waste isn’t an option and to create a visual narrative of how that might look and function - and in doing so, *designing out waste*.

+◇ Our ambition was to create a reusable system that could be utilised in different spatial situations and exhibition environments; that could be easily dissembled after a show and reassembled in another context.

-◇ We deconstructed the idea of the plinth made from MDF and thought about it cut into sections, as strips of material that could be joined together again along their edges using the universal fixing and assembled by a single person.
+◇ We started by deconstructing and reframing the traditional display plinth, thinking about it cut into sections; as plank of material that could be reassembled along their edges into various configurations.

-◇ This led to a modular system consisting of panels of a fixed width with various lengths, determined by simple multiples, allowing the sizes of the plinths to be scaled using any combinations of the panels.
-The panels could then be reconfigured into different size plinths in future use cases or repurposed as utility furniture, for example a [bookshelf]().
+◇ This led to a modular system consisting of panels of a fixed width with varying lengths determined by simple multiples, which allows the size of the plinths to be scaled using any combination of the panels.
+After use, the plinth can be taken apart and efficiently stored or transported in a flat-pack form, before being reused.

+---

-◇ The important thing for us was that the design was intuitive and simple to assemble and disassemble, therefore removing any future barriers in the reuse of the panels.
+◇ An important consideration was that the design was simple to assemble and disassemble, therefore minimising future barriers in the reuse of the panels.
+The perforations act as the registration points at which the panels are joined, revealing the method of construction and making it a visually intuitive assembly process.

+◇ We wanted to celebrate fasteners as an important aspect of the ease of reuse and repair and how universal off-the-shelf components utilise standardised tools for (dis)assembly - in this case socket head screws that require the ubiquitous Allen key.
+The half-round washers drew from the  kitchen worktop connector,  used to connect sheet material along its edge.
-◇ The panels needed to consist of a singular material that could be easily recycled at the end of its use and not made of materials that can't easily be separated.
-It was also important that the plinths functioned as well as or better than their single-use counterparts and could easily support heavy loads, whilst remaining manoeuvrable.

-◇ We arrived at aluminium as a potential material for its high strength and durability and because it recycles within our current municipal system and it can be recycled time and time again without loss of material properties.
+◇ The panels consist of a singular material in order to reduce the complexity of the recycling process.
+It was important that the plinths functioned as well as or better than their single-use counterparts, and could easily support heavy loads, whilst being manoeuvrable.
+We selected aluminium as a potential material for its high strength to weight ratio, durability and that it can be recycled indefinitely.

-◇ The design of the panels had in mind ease of manufacturing using local industry as well as being something that could be manufactured globally by downloading the production files, rather than by sending the physical parts.
-This meant not using a digital manufacturing process that is highly distributed.
-The parts can be either laser cut or water jet cut to high precision with relatively low costs, and in this case they were laser cut locally to us in Glasgow.
+◇ Our intention is for this project to act as a prototype to be iterated upon and developed by others who might benefit from this concept - such as other exhibition designers, gallery institutions and organisations.
+We believe that by sharing design, we can accelerate innovation towards a better future for people and planet.
+The distribution of the design means that a product can be manufactured locally to its point of use, rather than shipping physical components.
+To facilitate distributed manufacturing, it was important to choose commonly available manufacturing processes that don’t require bespoke tooling.
+Digital manufacturing is particularly suited as files can be shared online, dowloaded and CNC cut or 3d printed with minimal labour and therefore costs, making it more accessible.